 Narrator: Two woodcutters from a remote village,

-an old man named Mosaku and a young man named Minokichi,
+an old man named Mosaku and his son, a young man named Minokichi,

 were working hard on a mountain not far from their village